-As an asset owner, you have the fiduciary duty to invest your members’ and clients’ savings responsibly with ESG principles to provide them with the monies they will need for retirement, to pass on to their beneficiaries or for any other life project that is important to them.
+As an asset owner, one of fiduciary duties is to invest your members’ and clients’ savings responsibly to provide them with the monies they will need for retirement, to pass on to their beneficiaries or for any other life project that is important to them.
 You may manage these investments yourselves or call on the services of investment consultants and asset managers to do it for you.

 From the hundreds of investment firms on the global market, how do you know which ones will optimise long-term financial returns without compromising on your extra-financial requirements?